mongiardino/asst_prof_salaries/README.md

 * List of public R1 institution in the US: [Wikipedia](https://en.wikipedia.org/wiki/List_of_research_universities_in_the_United_States)

-Assignment of county (or unincorporated cities) to universities was done by hand and based on the city where the main campus is located according to Wikipedia.
+Assignment of county (or unincorporated city) to universities was done by hand and based on the city where the main campus is located according to Wikipedia.
 For large cities spanning multiple counties, cost of living is the average between all of them.

 Expected salary represents the value predicted by the linear regression.